I saw the Crosszone booth at CanJam in Singapore I believe 2017 and maybe 2018 but I never actually managed to sit down and hear their products.

 Accessories & Packaging

 The packaging is big as you would expect for a full-sized headphone.
 It is also professionally finished with an outer vinyl sleeve over a black box showing a distinctive picture of the CZ-1 front and center.
 Inside the main black box, the headphones are resting on a satin cloth lining above a contoured foam bed.

-To the bottom, you get 2 cables (1.5m and 3m), a 6.35mm converter and a small warranty leaflet.
-It not the most fanciful of displays but it gets the job done.
+To the bottom, you get 2 cables (1.5m and 3m), a 6.35mm converter, and a small warranty leaflet.
+It is not the most fanciful of displays but it gets the job done.